A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Conclusions

-Existing preference-guided methods lack consideration of other influencing factors in the real group decision-making process and suffer the group-level data sparsity problem.
-In this paper, we propose a personality-guided preference aggregator for ephemeral group recommendation.
-Specifically, we design the personality attention mechanism to aggregate group members' preferences from the perspective of individual personality, which gives explainable recommendation results.
-Moreover, to alleviate the issue of data sparsity of ephemeral groups, we define the concept of \textit{Group Personality} by hyper-rectangle, which reflects the process of individual integration into the group in a generalizable way.
-We evaluate our model on three real-world datasets (i.e., Yelp and Amazon).
-The experimental results show the superiority of our model against other state-of-the-art methods and verify the contribution of the main components.
+Existing preference-guided group recommenders lack consideration of other influencing factors in the real group decision-making process and suffer from the group-level data sparsity problem.
+In this study, a novel personality-guided preference aggregator (PEGA) for EGR is proposed.
+This method implicitly captures users' personality traits from their review texts and uses a personality attention mechanism to guide group preference aggregation.
+To address data sparsity in ephemeral groups, the concept of ``Group Personality'' is defined using a hyper-rectangle, representing individual integration into the group in a generalizable way.